Room-Elephant/porthole/docs/DEVELOPMENT.md

 └── Dockerfile          # CI/production Dockerfile (uses pre-built JAR)
 ```

-Porthole is a **Single JAR** application.
-The React client is built and bundled into the Spring Boot backend during the Maven build process.
+Porthole is built as a **GraalVM native image**.
+The React client is bundled into the Spring Boot backend, which is then compiled to a native executable for fast startup and low memory usage.

 ## Building from Source